Dwarf Gourami (Trichogaster lalius) Species Profile & Care Guide

 Once the male has constructed the nest, he will begin wooing the female, usually late afternoon or evening.
 He indicates his intentions by swimming around the female with splayed fins, trying to attract her to the nest where he will resume the display.

 If the female endures the male, she will start to swim in circles with the male below the bubble nest.
 Once she is ready to spawn, she touches the male on either the tail or their back with her mouth.

 Once the female does this, the male will welcome the female, turning her first on her side and finally on her back.
 At this point, the female will release around five dozen eggs, and the male will quickly fertilise them.

 A majority of the eggs will float up into the bubble nest, and the eggs that stray are collected by the male and put in the nest.
 Once all the eggs are collected and in the nest, the couple will spawn again.
 If there are more females present in the breeding tank, the male will breed with them all.

 These sessions will continue for two to four hours and produce between 300 and 800 eggs.
 After the female has run out of eggs, the male will place a fine layer of bubbles beneath the eggs, securing them in the bubble nest.

 The female then needs to be removed and placed in a different tank, and the male will take full responsibility for the eggs, aggressively defending the nest, the eggs and the surrounding territory.

-The fry will hatch within 12-24 hours, and continue developing within the protection of the bubble nest.
+The fry will hatch within 12-24 hours and continue developing within the bubble nest's protection.